techwithanirudh/gork/README.md

 ## <a name="license">📝 License</a>

-This project is under the AGPL-v3 license.
+This project is under the MIT license.
 See the [LICENSE](LICENSE) for details.

 > Credit to Fellipe Utaka for the [Discord Bot Template](https://github.com/fellipeutaka/discord-bot-template)